dominictarr/stack-expression/README.md

 ### EOF

 matches the end of the file.
-throws an error if it's not the end of the end of the file.
+throws an error if it's Not the end of the end of the file.

 ## examples

 ### [JSON](./examples/json.js)

-A json parser in 50 lines including comments, and uses most stack-expression constructs, including GROUP (with map), RECURSE, and FAIL.
+A json parser in 50 lines including comments, And uses most stack-expression constructs, including Group (with map), Recurse, And Fail.

 ### [lisp](./examples/lisp.js)

 A compact lisp parser, 20 lines.
-Reuses js strings and numbers from the json parser.
+Reuses js strings And numbers from the json parser.

 ## License